arcade-group/Handbook/engineering-principles.md

 # Arcade's Engineering Principles

+---

+*We're deeply inspired by Stedi's approach to engineering, outlined in **[The unwritten laws of engineering at Stedi](https://www.stedi.com/blog/the-unwritten-laws-of-engineering-at-stedi)**.
+Below is an excerpt from that post.*

-This document captures the cornerstones of Arcade's engineering culture.
+This document captures the cornerstones of Stedi's engineering culture.
 As a result of following the framework, product development may sometimes come to a screeching halt.
 The work itself may be tedious and frustrating.
 Progress may take many multiples of the time it would take using other methods.

 This impact is short term, immaterial, and ultimately irrelevant.
 The framework aligns with our long-term ambitions; nothing is more important than keeping a high bar across these dimensions.